-On June 7, 2018, the Company announced the closing of a private placement for gross proceeds of approximately \$941,000.
-The terms of the Private Placement are for the purchase of common shares at \$1.20 per share and include one warrant per share at an exercise price of \$1.50 and have an expiry of five years from the date of issue.
+On September 10, 2018, the Company completed a private placement, issuing a total of 380,000 units at \$1.20 per unit for gross proceeds of approximately \$456,000.
+Each unit consisted of one common share and one common share purchase warrant.
+Each common share purchase warrant entitles the holder to purchase one common share at a price of \$1.50 and has an expiry of five years from the date of issuance.